glutanimate/image-occlusion-enhanced/ANKIWEB.md

 Repeat the installation to update to the latest release of the add-on.

-**Documentation**
+**Usage**

+A video tutorial on *Image Occlusion Enhanced* is now available on [YouTube](https://www.youtube.com/playlist?list=PL3MozITKTz5YFHDGB19ypxcYfJ1ITk_6o).

-Documentation and further info is now available on the [*Image Occlusion Enhanced* Wiki](https://github.com/Glutanimate/image-occlusion-enhanced/wiki).
+Documentation and further info can also be found on the [*Image Occlusion Enhanced* Wiki](https://github.com/Glutanimate/image-occlusion-enhanced/wiki).

-Make sure to read the following sections:
+Please make sure read the following sections:

 - [Frequently Asked Questions](https://github.com/Glutanimate/image-occlusion-enhanced/wiki/FAQ)
 - [Usage](https://github.com/Glutanimate/image-occlusion-enhanced/wiki/Usage)